 Psilocybin mushrooms are ingested orally.
 They may also be brewed as a tea or added to other foods to mask their bitter flavor.

-- An inability to discern fantasy from reality
+- Not being able to tell fantasy from reality

-- Panic reactions and psychosis also may occur, particularly if a user ingests a large dose
+- Panic reactions and psychosis (or mental disorder) also may occur, particularly if a user ingests a large dose of mushrooms

 The physical effects include: